Where Ecology and Conservation meet Technology

 About

 Map the Point is owned and operated by Sarah Godfrey.
-Sarah is an experienced professional with over 20 years in land management.
-She has a passion for working in unique partnerships to develop creative solution to the complex challenges that our global climate presents.
+Sarah is an experienced professional with over 25 years working in Conservation GIS and natural lands management.
+She has a passion for working in unique partnerships to develop creative solutions to the complex challenges that our global climate presents.
+This leadership in community mapping and engagement has made Sarah a prominent expert in the field, and she travels around the world to use her compassion, empathy, and GIS skills to support communities and habitats.

 With the experience of implementing fuel reduction projects that resulted in protection of over $50 million in homes during catastrophic wildfires, Sarah knows how to get work accomplished on the ground.
 She effectively combines her expertise in habitat restoration with partnerships and funding at local, State, and federal levels.

 Sarah’s experience working in invasive species removal has been a significant part of her professional career.
-In 2007, she was a contributing editor of the California Invasive Plant Council’s “Preventing the Spread of Invasive Plants: Best Management Practices for Land Managers” guide (downloadable here).
-She continues to work with Cal-IPC in the capacity of Treasurer, contributing to and learning from the wealth of advocacy and management work of the organization.
+In 2007, she was a contributing editor of the California Invasive Plant Council’s (Cal-IPC) “Preventing the Spread of Invasive Plants: Best Management Practices for Land Managers” guide (downloadable here).
+She continues to serve on the board of Cal-IPC, contributing to and learning from the wealth of advocacy and management work of the organization.

 The Pelecanus, Inc. Podcast